ibm-cloud-docs/Registry/registry_faq_va.md

 # FAQ for Vulnerability Advisor
 {: #registry_faq_va}

-Frequently asked questions for the Vulnerability Advisor component of {{site.data.keyword.registrylong}}.
+Frequently asked questions about how to manage image security and vulnerabilities by using the Vulnerability Advisor component of {{site.data.keyword.registrylong}}.
 {: shortdesc}

 For frequently asked questions about {{site.data.keyword.registryshort}}, see [FAQ for {{site.data.keyword.registryshort}}](/docs/Registry?topic=Registry-registry_faq).